hamlet-io/docs/docs/in-depth/foundations/terminology.md

 ## Tier

 - **Description**
     A solution is divided up into tiers.
 A tier is a collection of components with a similar function or security boundary.
-For example you might have external load balancer tier which contains the internet facing load balancers, then an app tier would contain the containers which server your application.
-Tiers are primarily used in Network configuration.
-In this example the external load balancer tier would be available on the internet the app tier would be in a private network.
+For example you might have an external load balancer tier which contains the internet facing load balancers, then an app tier would contain the containers which serve your application.
+Tiers are primarily used in network configuration.
+In this example the external load balancer tier would be available on the internet and the app tier would be in a private network.
 - **Parent** Solution

 ## Component

 - **Description**
-    A component represents an infrastructure unit such as a lambda function, load balancer or network.
-Components have a type which defines the configuration required for the component
+    A component represents an infrastructure unit such as a Lambda function, load balancer or network.
+Components have a type which defines the configuration required for the component.
 - **Parent** - Tier

 ## Instance

 - **Description**
-    Within a solution your solution you might have a set of components which have very similar requirements, same type, same hardware etc but they have some slightly different settings.
-A component can have an instance which will use the components configuration by default and if more specific is set in the instance definition this will be overridden.
+    Within a solution you might have a set of components which have very similar requirements, the same type, the same hardware and so on but they have some slightly different settings.
+A component can have an instance which will use the component's configuration by default and if a more specific one is set in the instance definition this will be overridden.
 - **Parent** Component

 ## Version